 When scouting your hunting spots, you should always plan your access, stand location, and exit for different winds.
 Some spots just don’t work for certain winds.
 Prevailing winds in the USA are largely westerly winds and an elusive east wind can open up hunting opportunities that don’t normally happen.

 Each area has a different dynamic and it is important to study what the prevailing wind direction is in your area, but also plan for when it shifts and changes.
 In addition, thermals can impact this as well.
-More on them below.

 Understand How Buck Bedding Changes Based on Wind Direction

+A mature buck will normally bed in a location that puts the wind in his favor.
+In hill country, bucks will bed with the wind coming over their back so they can take advantage of the thermals that rise up the hillsides during the day.
+This can make them very hard to hunt.
 Timing can be crucial and understanding the times of day that are optimal for moving and getting to your stand undetected is important.
 In flat lands or agriculture settings where thermals have little to no impact, a lot of mature bucks will bed with the wind in their face and structure to their back for security.

 Hunting Winds and Thermals Together